awarenessxz/react-micro-frontend/ExperimentC/README.md

             - `yarn install`
             - `yarn start`

-        3. Start the Container app **[Will not work without `mf-remote` running because `mf-bidirectional` depends on `mf-remote`]**
+        3. Start the Container app
             - `cd container`
             - `yarn install`
             - `yarn start`

     - Some Demo you can try
         - with all 3 application running, stop `mf-bidirectional` app, `container` app shouldn't crash.
-        - stop `mf-remote` and all the apps will crash.
-This is due to the fact that we are statically loading the micro frontend app from `index.html` at compile time.
+        - stop `mf-remote` and you will notice that `mf-bidirectional` will crashed while `mf-container` will not crash.
+        This is due to the fact that we are statically loading the micro frontend app from `index.html` at compile time for `mf-bidirectional`. while all components supplied to `mf-container` are loaded dynamically.
 Refer to `container` app on how it dynamically loads the micro frontend apps.